syncfusion-content/xamarin-docs/Xamarin/TimePicker/Customizations.md

 ## Footer customization

-SfTimePicker allows customizing background, text color of the OK and Cancel buttons of the footer.
+SfTimePicker allows customizing background and text color of the OK and Cancel buttons of the footer.

 ### Enable or disable footer